europeana/Europeana1914-1918/project-set-up.md

 ### sphinx config

-if using sphinx, create a sphinx config file and edit the file as appropriate
+if using sphinx, create a sphinx config file and edit the file as appropriate.

 ```
 cp config/sphinx.yml.example config/sphinx.yml